EamonnCarson/Sketch2img/docs/index.md

 If the images produced by our model could be realistic enough, it could be used by artists looking to save time or effort, and open up whole new avenues of prototyping paths for designers.
 Imagine being able to go from a new visual idea to an image of what that idea would look like in real life, by simply sketching it out and uploading it to our model.
 This could enable people to perfect their concepts much quicker, removing the bottleneck of the entire prototyping process.

-what that idea would look like in real life, by simply sketching it out and uploading it to our model.
-This could enable people to perfect their concepts much quicker, removing the bottleneck of the entire prototyping process.

 # Approach
 ## Dataset
 For our dataset, we needed pairs of sketches to images, since we need the actual images as references for our GAN.
 While [Google’s Quick, Draw!
 Dataset](https://github.com/googlecreativelab/quickdraw-dataset) has over 50 million sketches, the players were sketching based on a category, not a reference photo.
 Therefore, this dataset is unsuitable for us.